StreetSupport/streetsupport-web/README.md

 # StreetSupport Website

 This repository is for the Street Support website, found at https://streetsupport.net.
-The websites helps people facing homelessness find services in their area, as as well as sign-posting people wanting to help, to where it is needed.
+The website helps people facing homelessness find services in their area, as as well as sign-posting people wanting to help, to where it is needed.
 The site acts as a gateway into Street Support's broader remit of helping connect organisations, people with lived experience, policy-makers, and businesses to co-produce lasting solutions.

 ## Submitting Updates